tmplab/LJay/README.md

 58 		Color mode : RGB

-CC channel effects (0-127) if you use built in 3D rotation and 2D projection in your set.
+Midi CC channel effects (0-127) if you use built in 3D rotation and 2D projection in your set.

 1	  X position